 The analog input should be isolated from noisy signal traces to avoid coupling of spurious signals into the input.
-Any external component (e.g., a filter capacitor) connected between the converter's input pins and ground or to the reference input pin and ground should be connected to a very clean point in the ground plane.
+Any external component (e.g., a filter capacitor) connected between the converter's input pins and ground or to the reference input pin and ground should be connected to a very clean point in the analog ground plane.

-Figure 24 gives an example of a suitable layout.
-A single ground plane is recommended with separate analog and digital power planes.
-The analog and digital power planes should NOT overlap each other.
-All analog circuitry (input amplifiers, filters, reference components, etc.) should be placed over the analog power plane.
-All digital circuitry and I/O lines should be placed over the digital power plane.
-Furthermore, all components in the reference circuitry and the input signal chain that are connected to ground should be connected together with short traces and enter the ground plane at a single point.
+Figure 33 gives an example of a suitable layout.
+All analog circuitry (input amplifiers, filters, reference components, etc.) should be placed in the analog area of the board.
+All digital circuitry and I/O lines should be placed in the digital area of the board.
+The ADC12DL040 should be between these two areas.
+Furthermore, all components in the reference circuitry and the input signal chain that are connected to ground should be connected together with short traces and enter the analog ground plane at a single, quiet point.
 All ground connections should have a low inductance path to ground.